-Genetic conditions like Ehlers Danlos syndrome are assumed to be rare, and it can cause symptoms in many different organ systems, so putting the puzzle pieces together takes a very talented physician or specialist.
-Gastrointestinal problems in children is sometimes blamed on anxiety, and joint pain is often seen as “growing pains.”
+Genetic conditions like Ehlers-Danlos syndrome are assumed to be rare, and it can cause symptoms in many different organ systems, so putting the puzzle pieces together takes a very talented physician or specialist.
+Gastrointestinal problems in children are sometimes blamed on anxiety, and joint pain is often seen as “growing pains.”
 You may have even assumed that your child was feigning illness for attention.
 There are often so many different symptoms that it can seem overwhelming.
 How can there be so many different things going on with one child that are seemingly unrelated?

 This does not mean you didn’t fight for your child.
 This means that rare diseases, simply because they are considered rare, aren’t often considered as differential diagnoses.

 It must also be noted that it is often the culmination of these symptoms in a person’s medical records that leads to the diagnosis of a rare disease.
 A child will usually have fewer pages in their medical chart than an adult, simply because an adult has experienced more years on Earth.
 The more symptoms indicative of a rare disease, the more likely it is to be diagnosed.

 You are qualified as a parent, even if you feel like you missed some guide or handout that everyone else appears to have received.
 If you were not qualified, you wouldn’t have emotions about not seeing this disease in your child.
 You wouldn’t care, and you wouldn’t be reading this letter right now.
 You are not a medical professional, and even if you are, there’s no reason to suspect your child has a rare disease.